nxxhhaaa/nxxhhaaa/README.md

 Hi!
 I’m Neha, a motivated engineer passionate about data-driven decision making and analytics solutions.
 I combine my technical background in Electronics & Communication Engineering (ECE) with a growing skill set in Python, Power BI, and Data Visualization to explore how data can solve real-world challenges.

 🚀 Tech Stack
-💻 Languages: Python, SQL, MATLAB, C 📊 Data Analytics: Power BI, Excel, Pandas, Matplotlib, Seaborn ☁️ Databases & Tools: Firebase, Google Colab, Jupyter Notebook 🗣️ Languages: English, Malayalam, Basic German
+Languages: Python, SQL, MATLAB, C
+Data Analytics: Power BI, Excel, Pandas, Matplotlib, Seaborn Databases & Tools: Firebase, Google Colab, Jupyter Notebook
+Languages: English, Malayalam, Basic German

 🌟 Certifications
 Data Analytics – Entri Elevate (2025)
 Data Analytics – University of Illinois (2025)
 Python Programming – TKM College of Engineering (2022) IoT – NPTEL (Score: 80%)

-✨ “Turning raw data into meaningful insights and actionable stories.”
+ @ Project

+* Financial Data Analysis-Built with Excel & Power BI which includes data cleaning ,trend analysis, KPIs, and visualization.
+* Loan Data Analysis-Completed a Loan Data Analysis Project using Excel and SQL, where I explored applicant data to study the relationship between income, loan amount, and approval  status.
+Used SQL for data filtering and aggregation, and Excel for visualizing insights with Pivot chart and formulas like IF to calculate remaining income after loan approval.
+* Wireless EV Charging System (ECE Project) – Applied engineering principles to real-world sustainability.

 <!--
 **nxxhhaaa/nxxhhaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.